Understanding Primitive Reflexes

 • assist feeding.

-These are reflexes relating to the very early stage of human development and are in-born, most developing in utero.
-The baby doesn’t learn these reflexes.
-They should develop naturally during the pregnancy.
-An example is the grasp reaction of a baby.
+One example is the grasp reaction of a baby.
 This Robinson Grasp Reflex is triggered by specific touch on the baby’s hands.
 I remember the strong grip on my hair when my babies were new!

-For example, the two Spinal Infant Reflexes, Spinal Pereze and Spinal Galant, are stimulated by touch to the back.
+Another example, the two Spinal Primitive Reflexes, Spinal Pereze and Spinal Galant, are stimulated by touch to the back.
 During the birth process they help the baby wriggle down the birth canal during contractions and also empty the baby’s bladder to rid the body of waste.
 This automatic response assists the birth and promotes normal functioning of the baby’s bladder and bowel.
 Having served their purpose during the natural birth and in early life, the reflexes are no longer required and they become progressively inactivated by a process of maturation leading to reflex integration.

 Although each reflex has particular influences on physical, emotional, social and educational areas, their combination can multiply the effects.
 A complex reflex profile can produce wide ranging difficulties.
+This is very tiring for the child, and the parent/carer.

-Infant reflex development and maturation during the primal period (conception to one year)
+Primitive reflex development and maturation during the primal period (conception to one year)

 Pregnancy

-As early as the 5th week of pregnancy, the first infant reflex develops to protect your baby.
+As early as the 5th week of pregnancy, the first primitive reflex develops to protect your baby.
 Throughout the pregnancy your baby continues to develop further reflexes that will influence the position during the pregnancy, help the birth process and support survival, starting with taking the first breath.
 However, in some cases, these reflexes may not emerge.

 Birth